Peter0x44/gslash-server/README.md

 ## Setting up using Docker (recommended for production servers)

-You can either pull the image from the container registry (coming soon), or build the image yourself as follows:

 ### Prerequisites
 * Docker (well, obviously)
 * Git (only when building yourself)

+You can either pull the image from the container registry using `docker pull ghcr.io/2secslater/gslash-server:latest`, or build the image yourself as follows:

 ### Building with Docker on your own